 How old do you have to be to compete in a Masters Games?

 The minimum age for most sports is 30 years of age however some of the sports, like Gymnastics, the minimum age for participation is 20 years of age.
-Check the minimum age for your sport on the sport program page of the website.
+Check the minimum age for your sport on the sport program page of the website, as sports are confirmed and details published.
 There is no maximum age limit.
-As long as you meet the minimum age required for each sport you are eligible to participate.
+As long as you meet the minimum age required for for chosen sport/s you are eligible to participate.

 Do I have to qualify to compete in the Australian Masters Games?

 The Australian Masters Games is a mass participation event, open to anyone who meets the age requirements of their sport of choice.
 It does not impose qualifying standards and welcomes participants from all over the world.
 The only criteria to compete in the Australian Masters Games is you must meet the age criteria.

 Do I have to be a registered member of a sporting club to participate in the Australian Masters Games?

 Generally, regardless of background or ability or sporting affiliation, anyone and everyone is welcome to compete in the Australian Masters Games.
 A small group of select sports may require you to be a member of the national, state, and/or affiliated body for insurance purposes.

 How many sports are involved in the Australian Masters Games?